 Fun fact: Tom Thumb Mini Donuts were first introduced to the world at the Minnesota State Fair.

 There are various mini donut vendors around the Fairgrounds.
-Tom Thumb is located near the Food Building and Ye Old Mill, another State Fair staple.
+Tom Thumb is located near the Food Building and Ye Old Mill, and is another State Fair staple.

-In 2017, Grandstand Mini Donuts (with a booth right outside the Grandstand) received scrutiny when it was discovered that proceeds from the booth go to Democratic political causes, although there’s no mention or sign mentioning that at the stand.
-That’s why the booth is cash only and has a 4 bag limit per order — $20 is the maximum you can give a political cause before they have to report your name in Minnesota.
-Read more about this controversy here.
+In 2017, Grandstand Mini Donuts (with a booth right outside the Grandstand) received scrutiny when it was discovered that proceeds from the booth go to Democratic political causes, although there’s no sign mentioning that at the stand.
+That’s why the booth is cash only and has a 4 bag limit per order ($20 is the maximum you can give a political cause before they have to report your name in Minnesota).

 6. Fresh French Fries